Personal Commentary

 Wealth, Knowledge, and Wisdom

 Human beings are like rats: We like to acquire things.
 I recall a rat I once took care of for a friend.
 I had never known a rat before, so it was a learning experience.
-The most striking thing about the rat to me was that it had a home, a little dome in which … Continue reading Wealth, Knowledge, and Wisdom
+The most striking thing about the rat to me was that it had a home, a little dome in which Continue reading

 Diamond Sutra: Dharmas, Laws, and Notions

-Today, I want to continue with a short explanation of the specific meanings of the term "dharma" in the Diamond Sutra.
-Yesterday, I narrated a contemplation about baseballs to demonstrate how I understand the Diamond Sutra's insistence that named things are just names.
-In the process I explained the very general use of "dharma" in … Continue reading Diamond Sutra: Dharmas, Laws, and Notions
+Today, I want to continue with a short explanation of the specific meanings of the term “dharma” in the Diamond Sutra.
+Yesterday, I narrated a contemplation about baseballs to demonstrate how I understand the Diamond Sutra‘s insistence that named things are just names.
+In the process I explained the very general use of “dharma” in Continue reading

 Diamond Sutra: A Baseball Is Not a Baseball; It’s Called a Baseball

 The Diamond Sutra addresses a number of Buddhist concepts and themes but at the core of its mystery is an unexplained formula that is repeated over and over.
-It can be summarized as a sort of equation: X is not X. This is called X. The Sutra authors apply this equation to many things: The … Continue reading Diamond Sutra: A Baseball Is Not a Baseball; It’s Called a Baseball
+It can be summarized as a sort of equation: X is not X. This is called X. The Sutra authors apply this equation to many things: The Continue reading